Nine long-haired cat breeds as gorgeous as they are fluffy

 Cats come in all shapes and sizes and the length of their hair can vary too.
 There are many long-haired cat breeds – in fact, the American Cat Association lists 57!

 Cats are normally very good at self-grooming and fastidious about cleanliness.
-Long-haired breeds will still require a regular helping paw from their human companions, though, to keep them looking smart.
+Long-haired cat breeds will require a more regular helping paw from their human companions, though, to keep them looking smart.

 Maine Coon